-Mark Schurgin, PhD, is a research lead at Google Health.
-He brings 14+ years of experience conducting human-centered research in academic, clinical and industry settings.
+Mark Schurgin, PhD, is a research lead at Google.
+He brings over 14 years of experience conducting human-centered research in academic, clinical and industry settings.
 Mark has been recognized with the Early Career Award by the American Psychological Association (APA), and by John Hopkins University with the G. Stanley Hall Scholar’s Award for outstanding dissertation.
 He has also authored several recognized papers (e.g., papers receiving editor's choice designation, best paper).
 He received his PhD in Psychological & Brain Sciences from Johns Hopkins University in 2017.

 How to leverage the Brain to inform UX Design